Affiliate links on Android Authority may earn us a commission. Learn more.

 - Google Pixel 6 Pro (128GB): $899 / £849 / €899

 - Google Pixel 6 Pro (256GB): $999 / £949 / €999

 - Google Pixel 6 Pro (512GB): $1,099 / £1,049 / €1,099

-There are two flagship Pixel phones for 2021: the vanilla Pixel 6 and the top-of-the-line and larger Pixel 6 Pro.
+There are two flagship Pixel phones currently available: the vanilla Pixel 6 and the larger, top-of-the-line Pixel 6 Pro.
 The phones share most features, including the Tensor processor and a uniquely Google take on Android 12, but a few things other than size do set them apart.
 For example, the Pixel 6 Pro has a telephoto camera, more RAM, and an extra radio when compared to the Pixel 6.
 Those extra features, combined with the Pixel 6 Pro’s classier design, give the larger phone license to carry the “Pro” mantle.